jersacct/2016PilotOneClick/README.md

 This project is a collection of utilities & scripts to get root access on a 2016 model Honda Pilot head unit, as well as simplifying installation of third party (non-Honda) apps.

+USE AT YOUR OWN RISK!

+These scripts do not implement a lot of error checking.
+While it does present a user with a final double check of important things before comitting changes, these scripts WILL modify your head unit and have the potential to "brick" it.
+You have been warned.

 References:

 This project uses code or utilities from the below authors: